cslavenc/poc-deep-reinforcement-learning-tradebot/README.md

 - Underperforming: `datetime.datetime(2020,9,7,0,0,0)` shortly before the start of the bull market

 ### Online Training
-TODO: try tradestop of 3 days? or 4 even?
+**TODO**: try tradestop of 3 days? or 4 even?
+Shorter weekly increments for retraining make the neural network adapt better to the current situation.
+On the other hand, this might make the neural network too reactive or have too many tradestops during bullish periods (1 week, 2 days) when fewer tradestop signals would have been okay.
+On the other hand, retraining the neural network more frequently gives better range bound results and apparently, they tend to capture intermediate bullish times during long extended bear markets after the obvious downturn is over.

 - weeksIncrement: 6, 3, 4, what about 1 or 2 weeks?
+  - 6 weeks with a tradestop of 2 days performs significantly worse than 3 weeks with 2 days tradestop.
+  - 3 weeks with 2 days tradestop takes longer during the simulation, but it performs really well.
+    During the real-time scenario it should actually be quicker since preparing data takes less time.
   - whether training on weekly increments of 3 or 6 takes about the same time, since the number of train steps adapts accordingly, but smaller weekly increments prepare data more often which seems to last a bit longer in total.
+  - An interesting find was the **1 week, 2 days** tradestop configuration.
+During the bull market, its tradestops were a bit too long at the initial phases of it, but it performed well during the bear market as it was basically rangebound and even better during intermediate runs by BTC about 1 year after the obvious onset of the bear market.
+In thus far, it outperformed the 3 weeks, 2 days during the **later stages of the bear market** (small intermediate bull markets), while the other configuration remained range bound during the same period.

-- tradestop duration: 1d vs 2d
+- **tradestop duration: 1d vs 2d**
+In general, longer tradestops encourage holding everything in cash longer.
+Often, a bad period lasts for some time and shorter tradestops cannot capture the entire length properly and begin to trade too early, even though the tradestops reactivate quite quickly again, some trades are executed during a downturn anyway and lead to loss.
+Longer tradestops tend to avoid downturn periods better.
+Right now, a 2 days tradestop seems to be outperforming the 1 day tradestop.
   - **1 day**: While a tradestop of 1 day works very well during bullish periods it seems to be underperform during clearly bearish periods.
     This can be fixed manually by turning off the tradebot during clearly bearish periods.
-  - **2 days**: A tradestop for 2 days seems to perform better during the bear market as it goes quite sideways and is thus more stable during a clear bear market.
+  - **2 days**: A tradestop for 2 days with weekly increments of 3 seems to perform better during the bear market as it goes quite sideways and is thus more stable during a clear bear market.
 During a bull market, it even outperformed the 1 day tradestop configuration.
+  - **3 days**:

 ## NOTES
 Preliminary results have shown that **ignoring to divide by the size of the individual rewards list**